Skip to main content

 Dental hygienist requirements will vary depending on each state, but you’ll need to be licensed to legally work as a dental hygienist.
 The American Dental Association (ADA) reports there are some common requirements to be aware of.17

 1. Earn an associate degree.
-Typically, a dental hygienist must have a dental hygienist degree from a program that’s accredited by the Commission on Dental Accreditation (CODA).
+Typically, to become a dental hygienist one must complete a Dental Hygiene degree program that’s accredited** by the Commission on Dental Accreditation (CODA).

-How long does it take to become a dental hygienist?
 That depends on how long it takes to complete school, pass exams and get licensed.
-You may be able to begin your dental hygiene career in as few as 2 to 3 years.
+You may be able to begin your dental hygiene career in as few as two to three years.

 Do I Need to Be Certified to Be a Dental Hygienist?